Fraud Blocker

 • Communicate With Your Ex-Spouse: Start by discussing the travel plans with your ex-spouse.
 Open communication can help clarify the purpose, destination, and duration of the trip and allow you to express any concerns.

 • Examine and Uphold the Custody Agreement: Review your custody agreement to understand provisions related to international travel.
-Ensure that your ex-spouse follows these provisions, which may require mutual consent or advance notice.
+Make sure that your ex-spouse follows these provisions, which may require mutual consent or advance notice.

 • Seek Legal Advice: Consult a family law attorney for guidance on your legal rights and options.
 An attorney can assist with filing necessary legal documents and represent you in court if needed.